telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

 position: 20
 ---

-# Get Started with Kendo UI for Vue Native Components with TypeScript and Composition API
+# Get Started with Kendo UI for Vue

 This tutorial will help you develop a simple app that includes a native Vue Data Grid component.
 To achieve this, you will build a project using [Vite](https://vitejs.dev/) and the [Vue Composition API](https://vuejs.org/guide/introduction.html#composition-api) paired with TypeScript.